-- the restrictions contained in our debt agreements and our debt service requirements, including the our ability to pay distributions under our credit facilities and the ability of SPL to pay distributions to us under its credit facilities and its senior notes: - the costs and capital requirements of acquisitions, if any; - fluctuations in our working capital needs; - our ability to borrow for working capital or other purposes; and - the amount, if any, of cash reserves established by our general partner.
+- the restrictions contained in our debt agreements and our debt service requirements, including our ability to pay distributions under our 2016 CQP Credit Facilities and the ability of SPL to pay distributions to us under its working capital facility and senior notes; - the costs and capital requirements of acquisitions, if any; - fluctuations in our working capital needs; - our ability to borrow for working capital or other purposes; and - the amount, if any, of cash reserves established by our general partner.

 We may not be successful in our efforts to maintain or increase our cash available for distribution to cover the distributions on our units.
-Any reductions in distributions to our unitholders because of a shortfall in cash flow or other events will result in a decrease of the quarterly distribution on our common units below the initial quarterly distribution.
+Any reductions in distributions to our unitholders because of a shortfall in cash flow or other events could result in a decrease of the quarterly distribution on our common units below the initial quarterly distribution.
 Any portion of the initial quarterly distribution that is not distributed on our common units will accrue and be paid to the common unitholders in accordance with our partnership agreement, if at all.